-For most, emotions get in the way of rational thinking during divorce.
-The decision to divorce is often times based on negative emotions that can cause a person to jump into the divorce process instead of wade in slowly.
+For most, emotions get in the way of rational thinking during a divorce.
+The decision to divorce is oftentimes based on negative emotions that can cause a person to jump into the divorce process instead of wade in slowly.
 There are negative consequences to not “getting your ducks in a row” before filing for a divorce.

-If that can’t be done make sure you have an attorneys who is capable and willing to litigate your case before a judge.
-You are basically looking for two things…an attorney who knows the value of settling quickly but is also willing to fight for you should the need arise.
+If that can’t be done make sure you have an attorney who is capable and willing to litigate your case before a judge.
+You are basically looking for two things – an attorney who knows the value of settling quickly but is also willing to fight for you should the need arise.

 When determining what you owe it does not matter whose name any debts are in.
 Marital debt will be split based on who is more financially able to pay the debt, not by whose name the debt is in.
 The easiest way to determine marital debt is to get a copy of your credit report.
 Any debt you have will be listed on your report.